 The Farm at Prophetstown is a real working farm.
 The livestock enjoy a beautiful, healthy farm/free range setting and our crops are used to feed them throughout the year.
-Barn chores are done each day at 8 am and 3 pm.
-Everyone is invited – especially children – to help in feeding the livestock, collecting eggs, and working in the garden.
+Barn chores are done each day at 9 am and 3 pm.
+Everyone is invited to help in feeding the livestock, collecting eggs, and working in the garden.
+Chores are as assigned by Farm staff, and as age appropriate.
+Please wear work appropriate clothing- no flip flops, sandals, etc.

 All farming is done in partnership with local farmers.
 Field work is done by antique tractors.
 Our livestock includes Standardbred horses, a miniature horse, heritage chicken breeds, Hereford cattle, Oxford/Suffolk cross sheep, and Berkshire hogs.
 Our horses come from Indiana Horse Rescue out of Frankfort, IN and several local farmers and breeders provide the sheep, hogs, chickens, and cattle.